-As such, safety does not mean that a system or process needs to be monitored and control such that no risks exist.
-Instead, the standard [5] says that any safety-related system must work correctly or fail in a predictable (safe) way, i.e. actions need to be taken such that the probability of a safety-related system satisfactorily performing the required safety functions under all the stated conditions within a stated period of time can be guaranteed.
+As such, safety does not mean that a system or process must be monitored and controlled so that no risks exist.
+Instead, the standard [9] says that any safety-related system must work correctly or fail in a predictable (safe) way, i.e., actions need to be taken such that the probability of a safety-related system satisfactorily performing the required safety functions under all the stated conditions within a stated period of time can be guaranteed.